gretchy/chai-T-Isolation/README.txt

 Running program via command prompt:
-	Make src folder of project the current working directory or have all 4 source files in one folder/directory Compile individual files by "javac [filename].java" or all four at once by "javac *.java" Run program through "java IsolationMain"
+	Make src folder of project the current working directory or have all 4 source files in one folder/directory Compile individual files by "javac [filename].java" or all at once by "javac *.java" Run program through "java IsolationMain"

 Running program via Eclipse: